matthijskooijman/arduino-lmic/README.md

 #### Working with MCCI Murata-based boards

 The Board Support Package V2.5.0 for the MCCI Murata-based boards ([MCCI Catena 4610](https://mcci.io/catena4610), [MCCI Catena 4612](https://mcci.io/catena4612), etc.) has a defect in clock calibration that prevents the compliance script from being used without modification.
-The update to V2.6.0 is expected to solves this issue.
+Versions V2.6.0 and later solve this issue.

 #### Event-Handling Issues